• Mumbai, India

 But along with that, you should offer all the support they need.
 Let’s learn about them in detail:

-Helping them learn new things, making them efficient enough to get employed, and teaching them how to live independently can ensure that they live a normal life.
+By helping them learn new things, making them efficient enough to get employed, and teaching them how to live independently, you can ensure that they live a normal life.

 The following steps are for continuously checking the progress of your child and to help them lead a normal life:

-Autism is a spectrum disorder, which means it manifests differently in each child.
+Autism is a spectrum disorder, which means it’s different for each child.
 To support them effectively, you must grasp the individuality of their condition.
 Start by:

 1. Seeking Professional Diagnosis